-Living in Canada can be expensive if you don't have a plan for money expenditure.
+Living in Canada can be expensive and challenging if you don't have a plan for money expenditure.
 You can get into trouble and lose all your money including your savings.
 Therefore, to live there, you should know some tips to save money and tighten your loose pocket.

 Here are some of the tips to save money so that you can utilize your money on cheap products with little expenditure and more savings in your hands.